Dagashi Kashi

 Dagashi Kashi (だがしかし) (Note: The title is a play on the Japanese phrases dagashi kashi (meaning "cheap sweets candy") and daga shikashi (an expression meaning "however").) is a Japanese manga series written and illustrated by Kotoyama.
 It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from June 2014 to April 2018 and has been collected in 11 tankōbon volumes.
 A light novel adaptation titled Dagashi Kashi: Mō Hitotsu no Natsu Yasumi, written and illustrated by Manta Aisora, was published in a single volume by Shogakukan in December 2015 under their Gagaga Bunko imprint.

 An anime television series adaptation produced by Feel aired from January to March 2016.
 A second season produced by Tezuka Productions aired from January to March 2018.

 Plot

 Shikada Dagashi, a countryside shop selling cheap candy and snacks ("dagashi") has been run by the Shikada family for nine generations, but Kokonotsu does not want to take over the shop from his father, Yō, instead aiming to become a manga artist.
-Hotaru Shidare visits the shop one day hoping to recruit Yō to her family's company, the sweets manufacturer Shidare Corporation, but Yō refuses unless Hotaru first can convince Kokonotsu to take over Shikada Dagashi.
+Hotaru Shidare visits the shop one day seeking to recruit Yō to her family's company, the sweets manufacturer Shidare Corporation, but Yō refuses unless Hotaru first can convince Kokonotsu to take over Shikada Dagashi.